 I am a junior at the University of Illinois at Chicago Honors College, where I am pursuing a Bachelor of Science in Bioengineering with a focus in cell and tissue engineering.
 During high school, I worked in the literacy center, where I tutored fellow classmates and helped them with any classes that they were having trouble with.
 I enjoy tutoring because I acknowledge the two-way nature of it.
 Not only does tutoring help a tutee learn certain material, it also helps me master some old concepts.
 While I tutor a variety of subjects, one of my favorites is mathematics.
 I love teaching this subject because it’s concrete and builds problem-solving skills.
 I think that education is one of the most important facets of life since it directly shapes our future.
 With this in mind, I attempt to teach my students to the best of my ability.
 During my free time, I enjoy biking, playing the violin, and watching sports.

-University of Illinois at Chicago - Bachelors, Bioengineering
+Undergraduate Degree: University of Illinois at Chicago - Bachelors, Bioengineering

 ACT English: 31

 Q & A

 I believe that learning is more than mere regurgitation of facts; therefore, it is imperative that my student has a thorough understanding of a given topic.
 To help my student grasp an idea, I plan on initially asking easy questions to introduce him/her to a topic.
 After teaching my student some concepts that required for understanding of the concept, I will give challenging practice problems so that he/she is motivated to think outside the box to solve the problems.

 What might you do in a typical first session with a student?

 I might ask my student what s/he already knows regarding the topic.
 I would ask relatively easy questions to motivate my student to delve deeper into a subject.
 Following this, I would probably lay out a "game plan" of scheduled assignments to help the student succeed.

 How can you help a student become an independent learner?